labowitz/DosageCompensatedGeneTherapy/Readme.md

 which can be called directly to run the analysis code on the images.
 The files are dependent on the Nd2SDK `.dll` files in the root directory, so these programs should be called from the root.

+## File descriptions

+`ImageAnalysis.hpp`: an image analysis library

+`analysisU2OSHCR2023-07-11_2.cpp`: analysis to generate data from images for figure 2

+`analysisBrain2023-10-30.cpp`: analysis to generate data from images for Figure 3

+`analysisBrain2023-11-04.cpp`: analysis to generate data from images for Figure 4

+All other files are support files.